httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Floats are integers with a fractional part, that can be stored as IEEE 754 double precision numbers (binary64) ({{IEEE754}}).

-The ABNF for floats in HTTP/1 headers is:
+The ABNF for floats in textual HTTP headers is:

 ~~~ abnf
 sh-float    = ["-"] (